evansd/postgres-up/README.md

     curl -O https://raw.github.com/evansd/postgres-up/master/postgres-up && chmod a+x postgres-up

-The idea is that you can bundle this script with your project (together with a config file -- see below) to make it as easy as possible for developers to get started.
+The idea is that you can bundle a copy of this script in your project repository so developers only need to type a single command to create a database and start working.

 #### Notes